mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 ## 5. Language

+* Digital labels are always bilingual.
+Use the [language toggle](/_pages/patterns/language-toggle/) to offer text in Māori and English.

+* Default the interactive to English, but present Māori as the first option in the toggle

-Present text in Māori and English and use the [language toggle component](/_pages/patterns/language-toggle/) to allow visitors to switch languages.
-English is presented as the default language and makes use of the [gloss component](/_pages/patterns/gloss/) to encourage English readers to learn te reo words.
+* Make use of the [glosses](/_pages/patterns/gloss/) to encourage English readers to learn te reo words.

 ![Language tools](/images/language-tools.png)